 I believe there is, but certain critical applications must be rewritten from the ground up.
 To this end, I have developed a combination editor/browser called edbrowse, which is 100% text based.
 Output is measured and conserved like a precious commodity as it passes through the narrow channel of speech or braille.
-Edbrowse gives the blind user exactly what he asks for; no more and no less.
+Edbrowse gives the blind user exactly what he asks for, no more and no less.
 Sighted users also find its unique features helpful in certain situations, which will be described below.
-This open source program is in the public domain, at edbrowse.sourceforge.net, and is included in grml, and puppy linux.
-As edbrowse grows in popularity, I'm sure it will be folded into other distributions and ported to other operating systems.
-Edbrowse is known to work on most flavors of Unix, and OS X, while an early perl version (with limited functionality) runs on virtually any computer.
+This open source program is in the public domain, and is bundled in several Linux distributions.
+An early perl version (with limited functionality) runs on virtually any computer.

 The benefits of this approach are not limited to the totally blind.
 A color-blind individual might use his browser to change the color of the background, text, headings, and hyperlinks to improve the contrast, while A user with low vision might increase the font size.
 Disabled users, and folks who simply prefer their text in a particular font, are hoping for a software revolution, that sequesters functionality within the application, and leaves the details of the interface unspecified, to be determined by the wants and needs of the individual.